The Traditional or the Radical Approach? A Living Conundrum

 Is one more accurate than the other, or do both point to the same ineffable truth from different angles?
 What happens when we try to resolve the paradox, and what happens when we let the paradox stand?

-Through this exploration, James will invite participants into a deeper seeing of how the mind seeks certainty, while truth remains prior to all positions.
+Through this exploration, James will invite participants into a deeper seeing of how the mind seeks certainty, while the answer may remain prior to all positions.
 The event will conclude with an open Q&A.

-This is an informal Zoom conversation about the nature of reality and awareness — everyone’s welcome.
+This is an informal Zoom conversation about the philosophic investigation into the nature of reality and awareness — everyone’s welcome.

 3:30 pm (UK time)